Actually let’s go with UBER-calibration…

 The glass wall.

-The difference between the cool guys in school and the guys that try to be cool, is that when you stop trying, that is when you become cool.
+Think back to high school, the difference between the cool guys in school and the guys that try to be cool, is that when you stop trying, that is when you become cool.

 In spiritual circles they call it the gateless gate.